News

 The state’s law was already receiving pushback by the largest metropolitan police agency in the state.
 Los Angeles Police Department Chief Jim McDonnell said his officers would not enforce it.

-California Attorney General Rob Bonta did not immediately return a request for comment on the ruling.
+California Attorney General Rob Bonta did not return a request for comment on the ruling.

 Share This Article: